-Verizon: Motorola DROID won't get mobile hotspot or tethering featuresAlex Wagner - Deputy Managing Editor, News Desk
+Verizon: Motorola DROID won't get mobile hotspot or tethering featuresAlex Wagner - Editorial Director of News and Content

 The Android 2.2 coming to Motorola's DROID is certainly one of the more anticipated Android events in recent memory, but this news may dampen that excitement a bit.
 Verizon announced today that the DROID will not be packing the Mobile Hotspot or tethering, two of the biggest Froyo features.
 Verizon spokesperson Brenda Raney explained that the "Droid by Motorola doesn't have [the] hardware to support a Mobile Hotspot.
 With tethering there is no Connection on the PC side that will allow you to tether the device so the answer is that option isn't part of this update."